Tinkerforge/doc/en/source/Hardware/Bricklets/Hall_Effect.rst

 Description
 -----------

-The Hall Effect Bricklet can detect the presence of magnetic fields.
+The Hall Effect :ref:`Bricklet <product_overview_bricklets>` can detect the presence of magnetic fields.
 It counts the appearances of magnetic fields and can thus be used to measure the speed of a wheel with attached magnet.

 Example applications are: